cvasseng/ThursUI/README.md

   * Text input box
   * Rectangle (can be used to display images)
   * Image Grid (useful for e.g. inventories in RPG's)
-  * Multi line text fields with formatting
+  * Multi line text field with formatting
   * Window

 **Noteable features:**